angular/protractor/docs/getting-started.md

 -------------

-By default, Protractor uses [Jasmine](http://pivotal.github.io/jasmine/) as its test scaffolding.
-Protractor exposes several global variables.
+By default, Protractor uses [Jasmine](http://pivotal.github.io/jasmine/) as its test scaffolding. ([read about using mocha instead](https://github.com/angular/protractor/tree/master/docs/using-mocha.md)) Protractor exposes several global variables.

  * `browser` this is the a wrapper around an instance of webdriver.
 Used for navigation and page-wide information.